 Prior to joining Gibson Dunn in 2011, Mr. Robison was a Partner at Vinson & Elkins and served as co-leader of that firm’s Antitrust Practice Group.
 He previously served as a judicial clerk to The Honorable John Cornyn of the Supreme Court of Texas from 1995-1996 and served as an Assistant District Attorney for Dallas County, Texas in the “Lawyer-on-Loan” program from 1999-2000.

-Mr. Robison is a member of several professional organizations, including a Member of America’s Top 100 High Stakes Litigators® and Dallas Bar Association.
-He has also served on the Council of the Antitrust & Business Litigation Section of the Texas Bar Association and the Council of the Antitrust & Trade Regulation Section of the Dallas Bar Association.
+Mr. Robison is a member of several professional organizations, including a Member of the American Bar Association, Dallas Bar Association and Sherman Act Section 1 Committee, Antitrust Section of the American Bar Association.
+He previously served on the Council of the Antitrust & Business Litigation Section of the Texas Bar Association and the Council of the Antitrust & Trade Regulation Section of the Dallas Bar Association.

 Mr. Robison received his law degree in 1995 with honors from The University of Texas School of Law, where he was a member of Order of the Coif and served as Notes Editor of the Texas Law Review.
 He also holds a B.A. in Political Science from the University of Kansas, where he graduated in 1991 with highest distinction and was a member of Phi Beta Kappa and Phi Kappa Phi.

-Mr. Robison is admitted to practice in the state of Texas and before the U.S. Court of Appeals for the Third Circuit, the Fifth Circuit and the Sixth Circuit; U.S. District Court for Northern, Southern, Eastern, and Western Districts of Texas and the United States Supreme Court.
+Mr. Robison is admitted to practice in the state of Texas and before the U.S. Court of Appeals for the Sixth Circuit and the U.S. District Court for Northern, Southern, Eastern, and Western Districts of Texas.

 Antitrust and Class Action Cases